httptoolkit/httptoolkit-website/src/docs/guides/android.md

 order: 1
 ---

 HTTP Toolkit can automatically intercept, inspect & rewrite traffic from any Android device.

-For a quick demo and an outline of how this works, check out the [HTTP Toolkit for Android](/android/) page, or read on for a detailed walkthrough.
+For a quick demo and an outline of how this works, check out the [HTTP Toolkit for Android](/android/) page, or read on for a detailed guide.

 For many cases, including most browser traffic, emulators, and rooted devices, this works with zero manual setup required.